babbel/stale-pr-reporter/README.md

 1. **Create a Slack Webhook**:
    - Navigate to your Slack App settings and create a new incoming webhook.
    - Copy the webhook URL which will be used to send notifications from this action.
+   - Add the webhook secret to SecretsManager

 2. **Add the GitHub Action to Your Repository**:
    - Create a directory `.github/workflows` in your repository if it doesn't already exist.
-   - Add a new YAML file in this directory for the workflow, e.g., `stale-pr-notifier.yml`.
+   - Add a new YAML file in this directory for the workflow, e.g., `stale-pr-reporter.yml`.

 ### Example Workflow File
-Create a file named `.github/workflows/stale-pr-notifier.yml` and add the following content: yaml name: Stale Bot PR Notifier
+Create a file named `.github/workflows/stale-pr-reporter.yml` and add the following content: yaml name: Stale PR Reporter
 ```
 on:
   schedule: